 - Hurricane Warning Hurricane conditions are expected within 36 hours.
-You and your family should be completing storm preparations and begin to shelter in place or move to a safer location. - Evacuation Order The decision to order evacuations is based on information provided by the National Weather Services in coordination with local emergency management offices.
+You and your family should be completing storm preparations and begin to shelter in place or move to a safer location. - Evacuation Order The decision to order evacuations is based on information provided by the National Weather Service in coordination with local emergency management offices.

 An evacuation order is issued by an emergency management official, mayor, or county judge.

 It is the most important instruction you will receive and should be followed closely and promptly.
-You should evacuate only when and if instructed.